experimentboy/Employee-Churn/README.md

 # Employee-Churn
 Data Science with Employee Churn related dataset

-After reading this article(https://towardsdatascience.com/building-an-employee-churn-model-in-python-to-develop-a-strategic-retention-plan-57d5bd882c2d), i was using the same dataset to verify potential added values using more advanced approach.
+After reading this article (https://towardsdatascience.com/building-an-employee-churn-model-in-python-to-develop-a-strategic-retention-plan-57d5bd882c2d), i was using the same dataset to verify potential added values of my approach.

-## Results of experiment:
+## Results of the experiment:

 Using TPOT² algorithm, the best prediction using traditional (statistical) models is arround 0.87.
 This CV score is obtained using this pipeline: